 Solution 3: Deactivate Plugins One by One

-If renaming the folder fixes the WordPress error, rename it back to “plugins” to restore access, but note that all plugins will still be deactivated.
+If renaming the folder fixes the WordPress error, rename it back to“plugins” to restore access, but note that all plugins will still be deactivated.
 Now, head to your dashboard and start activating each plugin one by one, refreshing your site after each activation.
 If the 500 internal server error pops up again after turning on a specific plugin, you’ve found the culprit.
-Reach out to the plugin’s developers to report the bug and request a fix or update.
+If one plugin triggers the error when reactivated, update it, replace it, or contact the developer for support.

 Solution 4: Switch to a Default Theme